 Source: adapted from Wrigley, E.A.
 (2010), Energy and the English industrial revolution, Cambridge University Press.

-One of the fundamental changes brought by the industrial revolution concerns patterns of energy consumption as a growing amount of work was performed by machines.
-This energy transition involves a shift to more practical and energy intensive sources.
+One of the fundamental changes the Industrial Revolution brought about concerns energy consumption patterns as a growing amount of work was performed by machines.
+This energy transition involves a shift to more practical and energy-intensive sources.
 The case of England is illustrative since it was the first nation to undertake an industrial revolution and its related energy transition.
-While up to the mid 17th century, human, draught animals and firewood were the dominant sources of energy, by the early 19th century to balance completely shifted to coal, a higher density source conveniently available.
+While up to the mid-17th century, humans, draught animals, and firewood were the dominant sources of energy.
+By the early 19th century, the balance completely shifted to coal, a higher density source conveniently available.